WrestleMania 13: Aftermath

-"Stone Cold" Steve Austin and Bret Hart continued their rivalry after WrestleMania, but Austin was now a babyface and his popularity would start to increase considerably while Hart was a heel.
-Hart recruited British Bulldog, Owen Hart, Brian Pillman, and former tag team partner Jim Neidhart to reform The Hart Foundation.
-At In Your House 14: Revenge of the 'Taker in April, Hart and Austin had a match in which Austin won by disqualification.
-Their feud continued until In Your House 16: Canadian Stampede in July, where the Hart Foundation (working as faces in Canada) defeated the American team of Austin, Ken Shamrock, Legion of Doom (Hawk and Animal) and Goldust.
+"Stone Cold" Steve Austin and Bret Hart would continue their rivalry after WrestleMania, however Austin was now a babyface and his popularity would start to increase considerably while Hart was now a heel.
+The next night on Raw following WrestleMania, Hart cut a promo where he apologized to his Canadian fans, saying that he felt like he let them down by not actually getting Austin to submit, but Hart then cemented his heel turn by refusing to apologize to the American fans, chastising them for cheering Austin, even though Hart had won the match, while claiming that American fans didn't know what "true heroes" were.
+Austin would then interrupt Hart and argue that the fans cheered Austin not because he lost the match, but because Austin had refused to quit.
+Hart would eventually recruit British Bulldog, Owen Hart, Brian Pillman, and former tag team partner Jim Neidhart to reform The Hart Foundation, where Hart would continue to criticize American fans and claim that Canadian fans represented the proper "family values" that the Hart Foundation stood for.
+At In Your House 14: Revenge of the 'Taker in April, Hart and Austin once again had a match in which Austin won by disqualification after interference from the rest of the Foundation.
+Their feud would continue until In Your House 16: Canadian Stampede in July, where the Hart Foundation (working as faces in Canada) defeated the American team of Austin, Ken Shamrock, Legion of Doom (Hawk and Animal) and Goldust.

 The Undertaker received a push after he won his second WWF Championship at WrestleMania 13.
 His reign lasted a total of 133 days which included battles with Mankind, Steve Austin, Faarooq and Vader.
 At SummerSlam 1997, Undertaker's long reign finally ended when he lost the title to Bret Hart when special guest referee Shawn Michaels accidentally struck Undertaker with a steel chair, which was intended for Hart.

-After losing the WWF Championship to The Undertaker at WrestleMania, Sycho Sid's push began to diminish and after King of the Ring, he began to disappear from WWF programming.
-In actuality, Sid quietly left the WWF to focus on recovering from a neck injury.
+After losing the WWF Championship to The Undertaker at WrestleMania, Sycho Sid's push began to diminish greatly and after King of the Ring, Sid would quietly disappear from WWF programming.
+In reality, Sid would leave the WWF to focus on recovering from a lingering neck injury.
 After making a few appearances for Extreme Championship Wrestling in early 1999, Sid would eventually return to rival promotion World Championship Wrestling (WCW) in mid-1999 and continue to wrestle as Sid Vicious until he suffered a career-ending leg injury at WCW Sin on January 14, 2001.

+The event's Hart/Austin match would be inducted into the WWE Hall of Fame as part of the class of 2025, receiving the WWE Hall of Fame's inaugural "Immortal Moment" award.